 Since 2012 I have been contracted by Joint Service Mountain Training Centres (JSMTC) to provide expert advice and develop leaders and instructors as part of their adventurous training programme.
 This work has seen me operate worldwide, delivering bespoke training and assessment programmes in both paddlesport and mountaineering.
 This experience has allowed me to operate at the maximum levels my qualifications allow, in a multiple of different dynamic environments, all while training and assessing others.

 In the summer of 2017 I got married, moved from North Wales to Kendal and changed my name from Butler to Wilkinson!
-I reduced my JSMTC contract to half time, in order to spend more time with my wife & develop myself further as a practitioner - I am currently studying for a MSc in Coaching Performance and the British Canoeing Coaching Diploma.
+I reduced my JSMTC contract to half time, in order to spend more time with my wife & develop myself further as a practitioner - I completed an MSc in Performance Coaching (distinction) through Stirling University.

-I have undertaken first descents by kayak as a member of the below and beyond team (Kenya 2011 Blog Film and Peru 2015 Blog Film), am a Team Pyranha paddler, was involved in the campaign to Save the Conwy and am currently an Area Coaching Representative for British Canoeing.
+I have undertaken first descents by kayak as a member of the below and beyond team (Kenya 2011 Blog Film and Peru 2015 Blog Film), am a Team Pyranha paddler, was involved in the campaign to Save the Conwy and am currently the Area Representative for Save Our Rivers for the Lake District.
 Through this role I am trying to put a little something back into a sport that has given me so much.

 As a mountaineer I have climbed extensively in all conditions across the British Isles (Summer and Winter) and spent a lot of time in the European Alps, both as part of my military work and for pleasure.
 Mountaineering highlights include cragging in Morocco, ascending Mt Blanc, Rockaneering on the Salbit and Piz Badile and winter routes on Ben Nevis.
 I also am fortunate to spend a lot of time on skis and have been to Kashmir, the Lyngen Alps and several tours in Europe.